hphelion/documentation/vpn-quickstart.md

 ### Set up ipsec.conf on the gateway instance ### {#ipsec}

-strongSwan always considers itself as “LEFT” and the other side of the network (the remote server) with the hardware router as the “RIGHT”.
-When configuring the VPC VPN instance consider it the “LEFT” node and the remote server as the “RIGHT” node.
+strongSwan always considers itself as "LEFT" and the other side of the network (the remote server) with the hardware router as the "RIGHT".
+When configuring the VPC VPN instance consider it the "LEFT" node and the remote server as the "RIGHT" node.

 Below is an example strongSwan *ipsec.conf* file.
 Note that the information that is added to this file for detailing the left and right cases must be entered as created into both this file and the ipsec.secrets file.